 We launched a vaccination campaign around Sabra and Shatila in March in collaboration with the Ministry of Public Health, vaccinating 10,000 children against measles and polio, and opened a birthing center at Rafik Hariri University Hospital in July.
 Our teams here assist deliveries and treat neonatal referrals from our Shatila clinic.

-In Burj al-Barajneh refugee camp, MSF runs a health center providing sexual and reproductive health services, mental health support and health promotion activities.
-MSF also operates a home-based care program for patients with chronic diseases who suffer from mobility problems.
+In Burj-al-Barajneh refugee camp, we run family planning and mental health care services, and operate a home-based care program for patients with chronic diseases who have mobility problems.